wwarriner/uabrc.github.io/docs/workflow_solutions/getting_containers.md

 ### Where Can I Find UAB Research Computing Community Containers

-Our community containers are housed in our on-premises GitLab repository.
+Our community containers are housed in our on-premises Code.rc repository.
 You can access them at <https://code.rc.uab.edu/rc-data-science/community-containers>

 Each container is organized into a folder within the registry repository, making it easy to locate specific software or environments.
 Every container also includes a README file that provides documentation on its purpose, which software is included, and instructions for setting it up.
 If you have a container you would like to add to the container registry, please contact us at <support@listserv.uab.edu>, and we will gladly facilitate its inclusion.